 Dwight Hurst, CMHC: Yeah, I think that happens often.

 David Livingston, LMFT: Those there’s the first part of which is, you know, dealing with the unwanted substance and then there’s everything else.
 Right.
-And so but I, I think people underestimate how strong they can be if they just hang in there and just keep going to step at a time and dealing with things.
+And so, but I, I think people underestimate how strong they can be if they just hang in there and just keep going to step at a time and dealing with things.
 And you can actually get to the point where you want to deal with things.
 It’s easier.
-You want to have the conversations and, you know, not always sometimes, you know, there’s situations that are untenable.
+You want to have the conversations and, you know, not always sometimes, you know, there are situations that are untenable.
 And I think people feel that a lot.
 But I think people underestimate how strong they can actually be.

 Clare Waismann, CAODC: I agree with David.

 Dwight Hurst, CMHC: Yeah.
 And I think that’s a great takeaway message for people to have, is that all of these things seem so daunting, like even starting the conversation, if I’m struggling with that, is to say one thing that might be a great takeaway from our conversation is to, first of all, assume that you’re stronger than you think you are and that once you start this process that you’re going to find you have more resources then than you believe you do.

 David Livingston, LMFT: I think that’s it, and the world wants to aid people who are trying and being conscientious to being forthright, conscientious and trying to… generally, it’s appreciated.
 And so I think can you can move from that perspective.
 And if nothing else, just ask that of yourself and just a step at a time.
 Things tend to get better.